 “Critical security alert” notification became a serious headache for Google account users.
 This alert appears again and again, regardless of any countermeasures taken.
-But does this message really alert you about possible security breaches?
+But does this message alert you about possible security breaches?

 Why does Google critical security alert appear?